boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/sample/data-source-embedding/javascript.md

  * [Node.js](https://nodejs.org/en/)
  * [Visual Studio Code](https://code.visualstudio.com/download)

- > **NOTE:** Node.js v14.16 to v18.18 are supported.
+ > **NOTE:** Node.js versions 14.16 to 18.18 are supported.

 ## How to run the sample

-* Please get the [Iframe DataSource embedding Javascript](https://github.com/boldbi/iframe-datasource-javascript-sample) sample from GitHub.
+* Please retrieve the sample of the [Iframe DataSource embedding Javascript](https://github.com/boldbi/iframe-datasource-javascript-sample) from GitHub.

-* Please ensure that you have enabled embed authentication on the `embed settings` page.
-If it is not currently enabled, please refer to the following image or detailed [instructions](https://help.boldbi.com/site-administration/embed-settings/#get-embed-secret-code) to enable it.
+* Please make sure that you have enabled embed authentication on the `embed settings` settings page.
+If it is not currently enabled, please refer to the following image or detailed [instructions](http/site-administration/embed-settings/#get-embed-secret-code) to enable it.

     ![Embed Settings](/static/assets/javascript/sample/images/embed-settings.png)

-* To download the `embedConfig.json` file, please follow this [link](https://help.boldbi.com/site-administration/embed-settings/#get-embed-configuration-file) for reference.
-Additionally, refer to the following image for visual guidance.
+* To download the `embedConfig.json` file, please click on the following [link](/site-administration/embed-settings/#get-embed-configuration-file).
+Additionally, you can refer to the image below for visual guidance.

     ![Embed Settings Download](/static/assets/javascript/sample/images/embed-settings-download.png)
     ![EmbedConfig Properties](/static/assets/javascript/sample/images/prop-core.png)

-* Copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/iframe-datasource-javascript-sample/tree/master) within the application.
-Please ensure that you have placed it in the application as shown in the following image.
+* Please copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/iframe-datasource-javascript-sample/tree/master) within the application.
+Make sure that you have placed it in the application as shown in the following image.

     ![EmbedConfig image](/static/assets/iFrame-based/sample/images/Datasource_Iframe_js_EmbedConfig.png)